smthemex/ComfyUI_StoryDiffusion/README.md

 Previous updates
 ----
+* add easy_function_lite node,you can use img2tag instead of scene prompts.
+The current models used are  [pzc163/MiniCPMv2_6-prompt-generator](https://huggingface.co/pzc163/MiniCPMv2_6-prompt-generator) and [thwri/CogFlorence-2-Large-Freeze](https://huggingface.co/thwri/CogFlorence-2-Large-Freeze) .
+Using "thwri/CogFlorence-2-Large-Freeze" requires inputting "flor" in the lite node's easy_function,Temporarily run CUDA during the testing phase.
 * Reproduce the ControlNet control of Story-maker .Now, control-img is only applicable to methods using ControlNet and porting Samper nodes;
 * if using  ControlNet  in Story-maker,maybe OOM(VRAM<12G),For detailed content, please refer to the latest example image;
 * if vram >30G using fp16,do not fill in fp8,and chocie  fp16 weights,